Plastic-Scanner/documentation/my-website/docs/how_it_works.md

 # How it works

 The plastic scanner allows you to scan an object (like a shampoo bottle) and identify its plastic type using an approach called **discrete near-infrared (NIR) spectroscopy**.
 Sounds like scientific gibberish?
-It basically means flashing some kind of light on a plastic sample, measuring its reflection and doing some scientific abracadabra with it.
+It basically means flashing some kind of light on a plastic sample, measuring its reflection and doing some magic with it.
 The point is, it allows distinguishing between the five most common plastic resins: PET, HDPE, PE, PVC, PP and PS in an affordable, pocket-size manner.
 <!-- WARNING: there's an inconsistency between description and image of which resins can we identify.
 HDPE/LDPE? -->

 <div style={{textAlign: 'center'}}>

   ![plastic scanner explaination](/img/plasticscannerexplain.gif)